 - Some U.S. IMGs return during semester breaks to complete a live review course.
 Although, most non-US IMGs are not able to do this until after graduation when they can attend a Kaplan Medical review course in the U.S. on a student visa, due in part to time constraints during medical school or internship/house surgency.

 When should I complete Step 1 and Step 2 CK in order to apply for the Match in time?

-Your goal should be to have all scores available by the time you transmit your ERAS(r) (Electronic Residency Application Service) application.
+Your goal should be to have all scores available by September when ERAS® (Electronic Residency Application Service) becomes activated.
 Competitive applicants know that their application should be submitted as soon as possible once ERAS begins to accept applications—typically by mid-September.
-Dates may vary year to year, so check this link for the most current information.
+Dates may vary year to year, so check the ECFMG website for the most up-to-date information.

 After coming out of your internship year (house surgency), it’s a great feeling to finally be working on a clinical level.
-Because your clinical knowledge is fresh, it’s tempting to take the step 2 CK exam first.
-Although it may be counter-intuitive, we still recommend taking Step 1 first, and here’s why: Step 2 CK has continued to evolve to include more and more material previously relegated only to Step 1.
+Because your clinical knowledge is fresh, it’s tempting to take the Step 2 CK exam first.
+Although it may be counter-intuitive, we still recommend taking Step 1 first.
+Here’s why: Step 2 CK has continued to evolve to include more and more material previously relegated only to Step 1.

-Students who prepare for the exam with Kaplan will learn the crucial ways in which successful candidates are expected to communicate and interrelate with patients in the US system of healthcare.
+Students who prepare for the USMLE with Kaplan will learn the crucial ways in which successful candidates are expected to communicate and interrelate with patients in the US system of healthcare.